-- identifying and screening individuals qualified to serve as directors; - developing, recommending to the Board and reviewing the Company's corporate governance guidelines;

-- coordinating and overseeing the annual self-evaluation of the Board and its committees; and - reviewing on a regular basis the overall corporate governance of the Company and recommending improvements to the Board where appropriate.
+- identifying and screening individuals qualified to serve as directors; - developing, recommending to the Board and reviewing the Company's corporate governance guidelines; - coordinating and overseeing the annual self-evaluation of the Board and its committees; and - reviewing on a regular basis the overall corporate governance of the Company and recommending improvements to the Board where appropriate.

-The nominating and corporate governance committee will be comprised of , and . will serve as the chair of the nominating and corporate governance committee.
-The nominating and corporate governance committee will be governed by a charter that complies with the rules of the .
+The nominating and corporate governance committee will be comprised of Lauren Young, D. Randall Winn and Chris Mitchell.
+Lauren Young will serve as the chair of the nominating and corporate governance committee.
+The nominating and corporate governance committee will be governed by a charter that complies with the rules of Nasdaq.